Emotional & Bereavement Support

 Depending on the age of the sisters or brothers, contact can be made with them or with their parents.

-Younger children are invited to our bereaved siblings group call ‘Shining Stars.’
+Younger children are invited to our bereaved siblings group called ‘Shining Stars.’

 The small group sessions take place at Francis House.
 The children have the opportunity to explore and express feelings about their grief in a safe environment with experienced care team members.
 Shining Stars helps children to develop their own way of remembering their brother or sister both now and in the future.